Casselberry’s Concord settlement is oldest in south Seminole County

 Most of the graves lie within its current boundaries, but others rest under the foundations of surrounding buildings and beneath the busy pavement of Highway 17–92.
 Some reports say the plot dates back even earlier, having supposedly been used as a Seminole Indian burial ground before white settlement.

-Today it is within the city limits of Casselberry, but over the years, it has variably been considered Longwood, Altamonte Springs, and Fern Park.
+Today, it is within the city limits of Casselberry, but over the years, it has been variably considered Longwood, Altamonte Springs, and Fern Park.
 Initially, however, the cemetery was part of the forgotten settlement of Concord, which pre-dates all of them.

 During the Second Seminole War forts were built in strategic lines across Florida.
 They were designed to protect settlers and enforce the (continually shrinking) territory within which the United States government had constrained indigenous peoples to stay.